krakjoe/pcov/INSTALL.md

     make test
     make install

-Use `develop` branch for developement, use `release` branch for last stable released version.
+Use `develop` branch for development, use `release` branch for last stable released version.

 **From PECL**